 To lock the liftgate and the liftgate window, use the power door locks or press the door lock switch on the left side of the cargo area.

-The liftgate door and window should be closed before driving your vehicle.
-If not, possible damage may occur to the liftgate door lift cylinders and attaching hardware.
+The liftgate door and window should be closed before driving.
+If not, possible damage may occur to your vehicle.